Iain Banks: Politics

-Banks' political stance has been termed "left of centre" and in 2002 endorsed the Scottish Socialist Party.
+Banks's political stance has been termed "left of centre" and in 2002 he endorsed the Scottish Socialist Party.

 He was an Honorary Associate of the National Secular Society and a Distinguished Supporter of the Humanist Society Scotland.
 As a signatory to the Declaration of Calton Hill, he supported Scottish independence.
 In November 2012, Banks backed the campaign group emerging from the Radical Independence Conference held in that month.
 He opined that the independence movement was marked by cooperation: "Scots just seem to be more communitarian than the consensus expressed by the UK population as a whole."

 In late 2004, Banks joined a group of UK politicians and media figures campaigning to have Prime Minister Tony Blair impeached after the 2003 invasion of Iraq.
 In protest, he cut up his passport and posted it to 10 Downing Street.
 In a Socialist Review interview, Banks explained that his passport protest occurred after he had "abandoned the idea of crashing my Land Rover through the gates of Fife dockyard, after spotting the guys armed with machine guns."
 Banks relayed his concerns about the Iraq invasion in his book Raw Spirit and through the protagonist Alban McGill in the novel The Steep Approach to Garbadale, who confronts another character with arguments of a similar kind.

 In 2010, Banks called for a cultural and educational boycott of Israel after the Gaza flotilla raid incident.
 In a letter to The Guardian newspaper, Banks said he had instructed his agent to turn down any further book translation deals with Israeli publishers:

 Appeals to reason, international law, U. N. resolutions and simple human decency mean – it is now obvious – nothing to Israel...
 I would urge all writers, artists and others in the creative arts, as well as those academics engaging in joint educational projects with Israeli institutions, to consider doing everything they can to convince Israel of its moral degradation and ethical isolation, preferably by simply having nothing more to do with this outlaw state.

 An extract from Banks's contribution to the written collection Generation Palestine: Voices from the Boycott, Divestment and Sanctions Movement, entitled "Our People", appeared in The Guardian in the wake of the author's cancer revelation.
 The extract conveys the author's support for the Boycott, Divestment and Sanctions (BDS) campaign issued by a Palestinian civil society against Israel until the country complies with what it holds are international law and Palestinian rights.
 This commenced in 2005 and applies lessons from Banks's experience with South Africa's apartheid era.
 The continuation of Banks's boycott of Israeli publishers for the sale of rights to his novels was confirmed in the extract and Banks further explained, "I don't buy Israeli-sourced products or food, and my partner and I try to support Palestinian-sourced products wherever possible."